DavidAnson/markdownlint-cli2/README.md

   - `noInlineConfig`: `Boolean` value to disable the support of [HTML comments][html-comment] within Markdown content
     - For example: `<!-- markdownlint-disable some-rule -->`
+  - `outputFormatters`: `Array` of `Array`s, each of which has a `String` naming a [markdownlint-cli2-formatter][markdownlint-cli2-formatter] followed by parameters
+    - Formatters can be used to customize the tool's output for different scenarios
+    - For example: `[ [ "formatter-name", param_0, param_1, ... ], ... ]`
+    - This setting affects *all* output, so is valid only in the directory `markdownlint-cli2` is run from
 - Settings in this file apply to the directory it is in and all subdirectories.
 - Settings **merge with** those applied by any versions of this file in a parent directory.